geerlingguy/raspberry-pi-pcie-devices/_cards_gpu/xfx-radeon-rx460-4gb.md

 Also make sure you have the AMD firmware installed (`sudo apt install -y firmware-amd-graphics`) or the driver will complain about missing files.

-For the time being, to get this card working, you need to apply some patches currently being maintained in Coreforge's Pi OS Linux fork.
+For the time being, to get this card working, you need to apply [this patch](https://github.com/geerlingguy/linux/pull/8) maintained in Coreforge's Pi OS Linux fork.

+For full speed, you should also [force PCIe Gen 3 speed on the PCIe bus](https://www.jeffgeerling.com/blog/2023/forcing-pci-express-gen-30-speeds-on-pi-5).

 See the linked GitHub issue for more details.